Cape Point

 Another way around

+By 1450, the days of the old Spice Route of Marco Polo’s fame, from Asia to Europe, were closing and throttled by the mighty Ottoman Empire which, by this stage, controlled the eastern Mediterranean.
+The European traders were suffering, Europe’s wealth was suffering and the only answer to this impasse was to find another route to the East.
+There were two options, go West into the unknown and hopefully reach the East or find a route around Africa.
 The ramifications of this forced decision changed the world forever.
 The European maritime powers, in their quest to find another route to the Far East, discovered other lands, established trading stations, started settlements and, finally, colonised these new lands.
 The question needs to be asked, what if the Ottoman Empire had kept the Silk and Spice Route open for Europe?
 The world today would be a different place, The Americas and Africa would have a different history, the western slave trade might not have happened as we know it and some countries would not have been colonised.

 Africa had seen sailors from Europe, the Middle East and India slowly creeping down its coastline on both sides of the continent, on ever longer reaching journeys towards the unknown tip of Africa.
 These sailors understood the fact that the world was round and, therefore, Africa had to have an end point somewhere.
 There were stories about the Phoenicians rounding the tip of Africa over 2000 years ago.
 The Greek navigator, Eudoxus of Cyzicus, in 130 BC was also, supposedly, a contender or died on his quest.
 A planisphere (map) known as the ‘Semito’ illustrated in 1306, mentions what seems to be the Cape Point; the ‘Fra Mauro’ map of 1450 mentions the southernmost point of Africa as ‘Cape of Diab’ (basing this information on a 1420 expedition undertaken from India).
 Lately, there has been a push for Zheng He, the famous Chinese navigator, as the first to have circumnavigated the world in 1421-1423, making him also a potential contender for first rounding Cape Point.
 All these stories have been tested but, due to lack of evidence, improbablities and lack of proof, historians will stick with the accepted narrative we have today until enough evidence dictates otherwise.